Sleep Hygiene for Jaw Tension Relief | Los Angeles

 • Calming the nervous system before bed reduces nighttime muscle activity

-Supporting sleep is one of the most effective ways to reduce jaw clenching intensity.
+Supporting your nervous system for better sleep is one of the most effective ways to reduce jaw clenching intensity.

 Temperature: